yacademy/yacademy.github.io/about.md

                 <h4><b>Apply as a fellow:</b></h4>

-                    if you are a developer or a researcher who is very fluent in programming, you may qualify. <a href="/fellowship-program">Learn more and apply</a><br><br>
+                    If you are a developer or a researcher who is very fluent in programming, you may qualify.
+					<a href="/fellowship-program">Learn more and apply</a>.<br><br>

                 <h4><b>Apply as a guest auditor:</b></h4>

-                    if you are a bug bounty hunter with a track record, a security researcher, or a full-time auditor, you may qualify to join our Guest Auditor program
+                    If you are a bug bounty hunter with a track record, a security researcher, or a full-time auditor, you may qualify to join our Guest Auditor program.
-                    <a href="/guest-auditor-program">Learn more and apply</a><br>
+                    <a href="/guest-auditor-program">Learn more and apply</a>.<br>

                 <h4><b>Apply as a yAcademy contributor:</b></h4>

                     None of yAcademy core contributors were "hired".
-They all jumped in and started contributing in one or more aspects: auditing, documentation, recruitment, or ops and comms. <br>
+They all jumped in and started contributing in one or more aspects: auditing, documentation, recruitment, or ops and comms.<br>

-                If you are eager to contribute in one or more areas but don't know how to break in, <a href="/contact">reach out and tell us more about yourself</a><br><br>
+                If you are eager to contribute in one or more areas but don't know how to break in, <a href="/contact">reach out and tell us more about yourself</a>.<br><br>

             </td>